nigeltao/nigeltao.github.io/blog/2020/eisel-lemire.md

 - Wuffs' re-implementation
 - Go's `strconv.ParseFloat`

-all agree on the `f64` form for over 700,000 unique test cases.
+all agree on the `f64` form for over several million unique test cases.
 Everything but C's `strtod` should also be locale-independent.

 ## Source Code